-The current Ladonia Fossil Park is being relocated to a new, temporary location.
+The previous Ladonia Fossil Park is closed and the new, temporary location is now open.
 Have questions?Read More

 Lake Ralph Hall will be one of Texas’ newest lakes and one of the state’s biggest water projects in the last 30 years.